MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [ ] B. Language Understanding `Incorrect because language understanding is used for building natural language understanding models, not for identifying objects in images.`
 - [x] C. Computer Vision `Correct because computer vision is used to identify and label objects within images.`
 - [ ] D. Form Recognizer `Incorrect because form recognizer is used for extracting text and data from forms and documents, not for identifying objects in images.`

+## Q20: Ensuring Responsible AI Practices

+> You are developing an AI-based application.
+Which two principles should you follow to ensure responsible AI practices?
+Each correct answer presents part of the solution.

+**Options:**
+- [ ] A. Use a waterfall software development methodology. `This is incorrect because the development methodology does not directly relate to responsible AI principles.`
+- [ ] B. Avoid disclosing the use of AI-based algorithms for automated decision making. `This is incorrect because transparency is a key principle of responsible AI, and disclosing the use of AI is important for building trust.`
+- [x] C. Implement a process of AI model validation as part of the software review process. `This is the correct answer because validating AI models ensures they meet ethical and performance standards.`
+- [x] D. Establish a risk governance committee that includes members of the legal team, members of the risk management team, and a privacy officer. `This is the correct answer because having a risk governance committee ensures that AI practices are monitored and comply with legal and ethical standards.`

 <div align="center">